What is the Use of Paraphrasing Tools?

 What happens when a person doesn’t know the word ‘bulwark’?
 They use the words ‘a strong defensive wall’ instead.

 What happens when a person doesn’t know the word ‘anachronistic’?
-They use the words ‘belonging to an older time period’ instead.
+They use the words ‘belonging to an older period’ instead.

 To help you understand this a little better, let’s demonstrate this using an actual tool…and some actual content.